Working from home.

 Sounds great, right?

 Or you need to pack up your laptop, screen, keyboard and stationary because another household member needs to use the dining table.

-With more of us working from home than ever before, 2020 has seen a dramatic increase in backyard home office spaces.
+With more of us working from home than ever before, Australia has seen a dramatic increase in backyard home office spaces.
 Also known as a garden room, cabana or home studio, you can utilise your backyard space saving thousands of dollars on renovation and extension costs.

-Here’s how to turn a garden shed into an office, and make working from home effective & enjoyable.
+Here’s how to create a home office to make working from home more effective and enjoyable.

-Whether you’re starting with a brand new shed, or making over an old one, a fresh coat of paint on the outside is the best place to start.
+Whether you’re starting with a brand new structure or making over an old one, a fresh coat of paint on the outside is the best place to start.

-Not only will it look great, it’ll be protected from the (ahem, harsh) Aussie weather.
+Not only will it look great, it’ll be protected from the harsh Aussie weather.

-Once your shed is painted outside, it’s time to get your tradies along and connect up the services you need.
+Once your structure is painted outside, it’s time to get your tradies along and connect up the services you need.

 You’ll need an electrician to wire up your lights, aircon and a couple of powerpoints.

-It’s a good idea to get data cabling too if you can (or at least a wifi extender for your home wifi).
+It’s a good idea to get data cabling too if you can or at least a wifi extender so you have fast internet.

-You could even add plumbing to your shed however, we recommend checking with your local plumber if this is possible.
+You could even add plumbing to your home office, however, we recommend checking with your local plumber if this is possible.

 Once the services are in, it’s time to line your walls!

 You can add extra insulation at this step as well.
-This will keep your office more comfortable & reduce heating/cooling costs.
+This will keep your backyard home office more comfortable while reducing heating and cooling costs.

-There are many options for lining the walls of your new office, but the two most popular ones are traditional plaster & wall panels.
+There are many options for lining the walls of your new office but the two most popular ones are traditional plaster and wall panels.

-For a quicker, easier option, wall panels (such as these) are easy to DIY and provide a smooth wall lining that can be painted just like plaster.
+For a quicker option, wall panels (such as these) are easy to DIY and provide a smooth wall lining that can be painted just like plaster.

-We have a lot of customers paint their office all-white, for a crisp & clean look (that also doubles as a professional background for Zoom meetings!)
+We have a lot of customers paint their office all-white for a crisp and clean look, that also doubles as a professional background for Zoom meetings!

-However, you could also choose a colour that’s going to make you feel calm, productive or focused.
-This article covers the best paint colours for your office
+However, you should also choose a colour that’s going to make you feel calm, productive or focused.
+This article covers the best paint colours for your office.

-Last, but not least, it’s time to add furniture to your new home office.
+Last but not least, it’s time to add furniture to your new backyard home office.

 Home offices are typically somewhere we spend a lot of time, so it’s a good idea to invest in a good-quality, comfortable chair and a functional desk.

 Sit/stand desks are not just for the elite anymore.
 You can pick one up at IKEA for a reasonable price.
 This IKEA sit/stand desk is a good place to start.
 Your back and health will thank you!